-Understanding DOT blood pressure requirements is important for your success.
-Without knowledge of the regulations, you could lose your ability to drive vehicles.
+Understanding DOT blood pressure requirements is essential for your success.
+Without knowledge of the regulations, you could lose your vehicle ability.
 That is why you should pay close attention to the information on this web page.
 It explores crucial DOT policies that will affect both your career and health.
-Must visit Motor Carrier Authority
+Must visit the Motor Carrier Authority

 High blood pressure refers to hypertension.
 It is a very common health issue in the United States.
 Almost half of all adults struggle with high blood pressure.
 Hypertension happens when blood pressure exceeds 130 mm Hg.
 This reading refers to systolic blood pressure.
 Also, hypertension involves an 80 mm Hg reading for one’s diastolic blood pressure.
 Many people with high blood pressure do not even know that they have it.
 As a truck driver, you must find ways to keep your blood pressure under control.
 Having good health will allow you to continue driving commercial vehicles.
 Otherwise, you risk failing the Department of Transportation (DOT) physical.
 Viewing the questions below should help you prepare for an upcoming DOT exam.
 Also, take a look at the Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?

-How Does the DOT Physical Define Normal Blood Pressure?
+How Does the DOT physically define Normal Blood Pressure?

 Here’s how the DOT defines normal blood pressure.
 It’s any reading that’s below 120/80 mm Hg.
 Many people will refer to this reading as “120-over-80.”
-Now, let’s go over how the DOT defines elevated blood pressure in relation to a physical.
-A 120-139 systolic and/or 80-89 diastolic counts as elevated blood pressure.
+Now, let’s go over how the DOT defines elevated blood pressure about a physical.
+A 120-139 systolic and 80-89 diastolic counts as high blood pressure.
 But this type of reading will not get you flagged by the DOT after an exam.

 Does the DOT Physical Assess High Blood Pressure?